nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 ```
 **Code Snippet 5:** *Installing `azdata`*

-After executing the code in *Code Snippet 5* you can go ahead and install the other tools needed.
+After executing the code in *Code Snippet 5* you install the other tools needed.

 #### kubectl